 Anyone Can Draw a Trumpet

-Many of the people I taught to draw over the years told me they really didn't have raw artistic talent; some claimed they couldn't draw a straight line.
-Well, I have been making a living as an artist my whole life, and I still can't really draw a perfectly straight line.
+As a drawing teacher, I've taught many people who believe themselves to be completely devoid of artistic talent.
+Some claimed they couldn't even draw a straight line!
+But I'll let you in on a little secret: I've been making a living as an artist my whole life, and I still can't draw a perfectly straight line.

 The Parts of a Trumpet

 Take a moment and study the diagram that lists the various parts and sections.
 I'm going to refer to these areas in my instructions as you work your way through this tutorial.
 When you're ready, grab a pencil and a couple of sheets of paper and begin!

 Any complex or challenging subject, like the trumpet, is composed of simple, basic shapes.
 Draw a hotdog shape with a straight line on top, as shown in the drawing.

 Add to the basic skeletal lines you drew in the previous step.
 Add the bell shape on the right.